adamanglart/fourier-transform-profilometry/README.md

 ## Introduction

 This repository contains MATLAB code for **Fourier Transform Profilometry (FTP)**, a non-contact optical method for measuring 3D surface profiles.
 FTP works by projecting a fringe pattern onto an object, capturing the deformed fringes, and applying Fourier analysis to extract phase information, which is used to reconstruct the surface height.
-This technique is ideal for applications in various fields, including mechanical engineering, material science, and biomedical imaging.
+This technique is ideal for applications in various fields, including mechanical engineering, material science, biomedical imaging, and here - fluid mechanics.

 ## Features